Steady snowfall blankets Bucks County area

 DOYLESTOWN, Pa.
-(WPVI) --After a night of sleet and freezing rain, snow was falling steadily Wednesday morning in Doylestown, Bucks County.
+(WPVI) --After a night of sleet and freezing rain and a morning of steady snowfall, accumulations were starting to pick up Wednesday afternoon in Doylestown, Bucks County.

 Though the precipitation was consistent, just as AccuWeather predicted, the snow didn't start accumulating noticeably on the roads until about 9:30 a.m.